JamesSullivan/personal_site_nextjs/_posts/ai-coding.md

 You are an experienced professional software developer that always uses up-to-date industry best practices.
 Provide correct responses to questions noting any uncertainties.
 I am aware of AI limitations so please skip explanations about your limitations.
-You should prompt me for more information and give suggestions of how to write better prompts so you can better answer as necessary.
+You should prompt me for more information and give suggestions of how to write better prompts.
 ```

-## Prompting Strategies
+### Prompting Strategies

 <p>Keep prompts short and specific, then build on them with multiple prompts to guide the AI to what you are looking for.
 If necessary, label parts of the prompt, for example: Context, Input, Instruction, Restriction, Output Format.</p>